 Construction equipment would be operated in accordance with the manufacturer's specifications to further minimize air emissions.
+This provision would be included in the Project Management Plan and Health and Safety Plan to be prepared by the construction contractors.
 Consideration will also be given to cleaning truck tires and truck bodies as needed prior to entering public roadways.